How to register your pets when you move

 Some birds may need a permit if they are exotic or native

 Dog and cat owners in Victoria are required to microchip their animals prior to registration.
-Victorian legislation is implemented by local councils and they have the power the manage domestic animals within their jurisdiction.
+Victorian legislation is implemented by local councils, so if you are moving anywhere in Melbourne, they have the power the manage domestic animals within their jurisdiction.

 A wide range of domestic pets are allowed in Victoria including rabbits and ferrets!